Payday is the 10th and 25th of each month with these exceptions:

 Updating Direct Deposit Payment Elections

-If you are changing your bank account information as a result of closing an account, be sure your direct deposit payment election has been updated in Workday by the deadline to avoid having your funds deposited into a closed/invalid account.
+If you are changing your bank account information as a result of closing an account, be sure your direct deposit payment election has been updated in Workday by the deadline (minimum 5 days prior to paydate) to avoid having your funds deposited into a closed/invalid account.

 If the stop/change was not made in time, a paper check will be generated only after the funds are redirected back to the University by your financial institution.
 There are no exceptions.
 This process normally takes 3-4 business days.